The reasoning.json Protocol

 Teaches AI agents how to think about an entity.
 A cognitive layer.

-Each standard solved a problem of its era. robots.txt controls access. schema.org describes entities. llms.txt feeds context.
+Each convention solved a problem of its era. robots.txt controls access. schema.org describes entities. llms.txt feeds context.
 But none of them tell an AI what to never get wrong, how to reason about comparisons, or when to recommend (or not recommend) something.
 That is the gap reasoning.json fills.

 The Problem